aogier/aogier.github.io/content/cv-publish.rst

           pdflatex -jobname=$OUTPUT_FILE aogier-cv.tex

 Actual build jobs.
-They will run in parallel on Gitlab infrastructure.
-Two variables drive the submodule strategy and the final artifact filename:
+They will run in parallel on Gitlab infrastructure, with couple variables driving the submodule strategy and the final artifact filename:

 .. code-block:: yaml